genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/13_charting.md

 ```

 ## Conclusion
-You should have a data chart that resembles something like this:
+You should have a data chart that looks something like this:

 ![](/img/charts.png)

-If you have been following along the entire tutorial your page should look something like the following:
+If you have been following the entire tutorial, your page should look similar to this:

 ![](/img/charts-whole-page.png)

 You can use the [positions app tutorial repo](https://github.com/genesiscommunitysuccess/positions-app-tutorial/tree/Complete_positions_app/client/web/src/routes/home) as a reference point for this chapter.
-Note that this repo is a complete application and may not reflect the changes made in this page.
+Note that this repo is a complete application and might not reflect the changes made in this page.